 The COSOPO Master's degree program allows you to develop many levels of socio-political advancement.
 Doors are open in the following areas of research and management:

 The Master's degree program requires completing courses totaling 120 ECTS credits.
-See the curriculum for detailed information.

 You can focus your individual specialization on a socio-political topic of your choice.
 For this purpose, there is a pool of research fields available to you.

 See the curriculum for detailed information about the program structure.